 What comes in the room?

 Rooms traditionally come with the following items of furniture per person residing in the room: bunk-able bed, mattress, desk, desk chair, and wardrobe or closet.

 - Air conditioning and heat

 - Kitchenettes and vending machines

 - Walking distance to cafeterias and recreational facilities

 - Extra-long twin bed, desk and chair, clothes closet and storage drawers

-- Telephone (with free local calls), cable TV connection and high-speed internet connection (including wireless)—additional fees may apply
+- Cable TV connection and high-speed internet connection (including wireless)—additional fees may apply

 MRH and TBH apartments also include: